jnafolayan/arlet-bank/README.md

 # Arlet Banking System

 This project is an implementation of a banking application using C#.
 Users of the system include Administrators, Staffs and Customers.
 These users also correspond to the 3 modules supported by the system (admin, staff, customer).

+The system uses a local file for data persistence.

 ## Installation
 ### Prerequisites